-The Company may invest in units or shares of collective investment schemes and pay any related charges or expenses for investing in such units or shares.
-Where the schemes invested in are managed, operated or administered by the ACD (or one of its associates) the rules on double charging contained in the FCA Regulations must be complied with.

-Any second schemes in which the Company invests will be established in the locations listed in Appendix 10.
-The Company may invest in second schemes established in locations not currently listed in Appendix 10 provided the second scheme satisfies the requirements of this clause 1.4 and the FCA Regulations, where this occurs the list in Appendix 10 will be updated and an updated Prospectus issued.
+- 3.3 The Company may invest in units of other collective investment schemes and pay any related charges or expenses for investing in such units unless the schemes are managed, operated or administered by the ACD (or one of its associates) in which case the rules on double charging contained in the FCA Regulations are complied with. - 3.4 Any second schemes in which the Company invests will be established in the locations listed in Appendix 10.
+The Company may invest in second schemes established in locations not currently listed in Appendix 10 provided the second scheme satisfies the requirements of this clause, 3.1 and the FCA Regulations, where this occurs the list in Appendix 10 will be updated and an updated Prospectus issued.

-1.4 Feeder Schemes
+4 Feeder Schemes

-A non-UCITS retail scheme that is not a feeder NURS may, if the following conditions are met, invest in units of:

-(i) a feeder UCITS; or

-- (ii) a feeder NURS; or - (iii) a scheme dedicated to units in a single property authorised investment fund; or - (iv) a scheme dedicated to units in a recognised scheme

-The relevant master UCITS must comply with COLL 5.2.13R (2), (3) and (4) as if it were the second scheme for the purpose of that rule.

-The relevant qualifying master scheme, property authorised investment fund or recognised scheme must comply with COLL 5.6.10R (2) to (5) as if it were the second scheme for the purpose of that rule.

-Not more than 35% in value of the scheme property of the non-UCITS retail scheme may consist of units of one or more schemes permitted under COLL 5.6.10AR (1a to d).

-The non-UCITS retail scheme must not invest directly in units of the relevant master UCITS, qualifying master scheme, property authorised investment fund or recognised scheme.

-The authorised fund manager of the non-UCITS retail scheme must be able to show on reasonable grounds that an investment in one or more schemes permitted under COLL 5.6.10AR (1a to d) is:

-- (a) in the interests of investors; and

-- (b) no less advantageous than if the non-UCITS retail scheme had held units directly in the relevant:

-- (i) master UCITS; or

-- (ii) qualifying master scheme; or

-- (iii) property authorised investment fund; or

-- (iv) recognised scheme.
+- 4.1 A non-UCITS retail scheme that is not a feeder NURS may, if the following conditions are met, invest in units of: - (a) a feeder UCITS; or - (b) a feeder NURS; or - (c) a scheme dedicated to units in a single property authorised investment fund; or - (d) a scheme dedicated to units in a recognised scheme - 4.2 The relevant master UCITS must comply with COLL 5.2.13R (2), (3) and (4) as if it were the second scheme for the purpose of that rule. - 4.3 The relevant qualifying master scheme, property authorised investment fund or recognised scheme must comply with COLL 5.6.10R (2) to (5) as if it were the second scheme for the purpose of that rule. - 4.4 Not more than 35% in value of the scheme property of the non-UCITS retail scheme may consist of units of one or more schemes permitted under 4.1(a) to (d). - 4.5 The non-UCITS retail scheme must not invest directly in units of the relevant master UCITS, qualifying master scheme, property authorised investment fund or recognised scheme. - 4.6 The authorised corporate director of the non-UCITS retail scheme must be able to show on reasonable grounds that an investment in one or more schemes permitted under 4.1(a) to (d) is: - (a) in the interests of investors; and - (b) no less advantageous than if the non-UCITS retail scheme had held units directly in the relevant: - (i) master UCITS; or - (ii) qualifying master scheme; or - (iii) property authorised investment fund; or - (iv) recognised scheme.

-1.5 Warrants and nil and partly paid securities
+5 Warrants and nil and partly paid securities

-Up to 5% in value of the scheme property of the Company may consist of warrants, provided that warrants may only be held if it is reasonably foreseeable there will be no change to the scheme property between the acquisition of the warrant and its exercise and the rights conferred by the proposed warrant and all other warrants forming part of the scheme property at the time of the acquisition of the proposed warrant will be exercised and that the exercise of the rights conferred by the warrants will not contravene the FCA Regulations.
+5.1 Up to 5% in value of the scheme property of the Company may consist of warrants, provided that warrants may only be held if it is reasonably foreseeable there will be no change to the scheme property between the acquisition of the warrant and its exercise and the rights conferred by the proposed warrant and all other warrants forming part of the scheme property at the time of the acquisition of the proposed warrant will be exercised and that the exercise of the rights conferred by the warrants will not contravene the FCA Regulations.

-Securities on which any sum is unpaid may be held provided that it is reasonably foreseeable that the amount of any existing and potential call for any sum unpaid could be paid by the Company at any time when the payment is required without contravening the FCA Regulations.

-A warrant may not be included in the scheme property unless it is listed on an eligible securities market.
+- 5.2 Securities on which any sum is unpaid may be held provided that it is reasonably foreseeable that the amount of any existing and potential call for any sum unpaid could be paid by the Company at any time when the payment is required without contravening the FCA Regulations. - 5.3 A warrant may not be included in the scheme property unless it is listed on an eligible securities market.

-1.6 Money market instruments
+6 Money market instruments